Theodore Tiron: Dragon slaying

-The two St Theodores
+The two Theodores

+The emergence of Theodore Stratelates as a separate saint is attested from the late 9th century.
+The two Theodores were frequently depicted alongside one another in the later Byzantine period.
+Theodore Stratelates had a shrine at Euchaneia, but was said to have originally been from Euchaita.
+His "lives" are listed in Bibliotecha Hagiographica Graeca 1760–1773.

 Numerous conflicting legends grew up about the life and martyrdom of St Theodore so that, in order to bring some consistency into the stories, it seems to have been assumed that there must have been two different saints, St Theodore Tiron of Amasea and St Theodore Stratelates of Heraclea.

 There is much confusion between these two saints, and each of them is sometimes said to have had a shrine at Euchaita in Pontus.
 In fact the shrine existed before any distinction was made between these two saints.
 The separate shrine of Stratelates was at Euchaneia, a different place.
 They were distinguished at least by the 9th century.
 However it is now generally accepted, at least in the west, that there was in fact only one St Theodore.
-Hippolyte Delehaye wrote in 1909 that the existence of the second Theodore had not been historically established, and Walter in 2003 wrote that "the Stratelates is surely a fiction".
+Delehaye wrote in 1909 that the existence of the second Theodore had not been historically established, and Walter in 2003 wrote that "the Stratelates is surely a fiction".
+Blackburn et al. treat the second figure as a promotion in rank of the former.

 There were several churches dedicated to both saints, Theodore Tiron and Theodore Stratelates.
 For instance at Dobarsko and at Serres, at the monastery of Kuprianou at Constantinople and at Pergamon.

 Veneration

-Veneration of the saint is established for the late 4th century.
-His cult spread rapidly and he became highly popular.
-There was a church dedicated to him in Constantinople in the 5th century, and one in Rome by the 6th century.
+The veneration of St Theodore is attested by the late 4th century, when Gregory of Nyssa preached an encomium or homily in his honor at his sanctuary in the winter of 381.
+It is uncertain if this sanctuary was located at Amasea or Euchaita, but a church at Euchaita related to pilgrimage in Theodore's honor is known to have existed from at least c.
+400. His cult spread rapidly and he became highly popular.
+The patriarch Nectarius preached a sermon on Theodore at Constantinople before 397.
+There was a church dedicated to him in Constantinople in 452, a mosaic created of him at Rome's Church of SS Cosmas & Damian c.
+530, and San Teodoro al Palatino, a separate circular church in his honor at the foot of the Palatine, was consecrated in the 6th or 7th century.

-The center of veneration was in the province of Amasea.
-From the 9th or 10th century (and possibly earlier), the city of Euchaita, about 30 miles from Amasea housed the relics of the saint and became an important place of pilgrimage.
-In a tradition recorded in the 10th or 11th century, a woman from Euchaita named Eusebia had transferred the saint's relic according to his wishes.
+The initial center of veneration was in the district around Amasea.
+From at least the 9th century (and possibly much earlier), Euchaita housed the relics of the saint and became an important place of pilgrimage, to the point it was also known as Theodoropolis.
+In a tradition recorded in the 10th or 11th century, a woman from Euchaita named Eusebia had transferred the saint's relics according to his wishes.
 The same tradition also associates Theodore with the dragon slayer motif.
 In the late 11th century, the Amasea province was gradually overwhelmed by the Turkish invasion and Euchaita became depopulated.